shouta256/finance-ai-analyzer/docs/auth-cognito.md

 Audience defaults to `COGNITO_CLIENT_ID` unless overridden.

 ## Dev Fallback
 Absent Cognito vars: only the dev login button is shown.
-Production best practice: omit `NEXT_PUBLIC_ENABLE_DEV_LOGIN` and ensure backend dev endpoint guarded or disabled.
+Production best practice: omit `NEXT_PUBLIC_ENABLE_DEV_LOGIN` (and the server-only `SAFEPOCKET_ENABLE_DEV_LOGIN`) and ensure backend dev endpoint guarded or disabled.

 ## Logout (Planned)
 Implement `/logout` to clear cookie and redirect to: